radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.26.jpg)

-Figure 3.26: Define Derived View Dialog Box
+Define Derived View Dialog Box

 The new derived view object appears in the list of views in the Schema Manager tab.
 This new object can be used when building virtual views in the [View Designer](view-designer.md).